LANDIS-II-Foundation/Extension-Output-Biomass/README.md

 Changes to this extension are governed by the [**Repository Rules**](https://sites.google.com/site/landismodel/developers) from the Technical Advisory Committee.

-Robert Scheller is Custodian of this repository.
+Melissa Lucash is Custodian of this repository.